achyuth-2308/SmartSeal-IoT-based-Smart-Anti-Tampering-Solution-for-Secure-Deliveries/README.md

 ---

 ## ⭐ Star, Fork & Contribute!
-If you found this project useful, consider **starring** ⭐ this repo and **forking** 🍴 to contribute!
+If you found this project useful, consider **starring** ⭐ this repository and **forking** 🍴 to contribute!
 Let's build a more secure future for e-commerce deliveries. 🚀

 ---